soph4/VADR-profiles/README.md

                         10. rm_seq_stk.sh
 			- removes the sequences from the .stk files that do not exceed the start or end CDS positions

-                        11. qsub.sh
+			11. if any refseq gets 3 or less sequences in the .final.stk file duplicate refseq in the .final.stk file until the number of sequences reaches a total of 4.
+			    (allows the resulting ere score of the CM to be comparable to the other CMs built with a lot more sequences)

+                        12. qsub.sh (takes time to run)
-			- takes the .final.stk from ALIGN step 10 and builds a new CM
+			- takes the .final.stk from ALIGN step 10 or 11 and builds a new CM for that refseq

+			13. cat *build.out > hcv.cm
+			- concatenates all the .build.out files to create one CM file
+			- this is the new CM that will be used when VADR is run again

 3. With new profile run 2nd round of VADR on the same subset of viral sequences